ulimuli/Python-Cultivation/README.md

 Python-Cultivation

-This is a cultivation game inspired by cultivation novels set in ancient China.
+A cultivation game inspired by cultivation novels from all types of sources

 Features: